biocore/unifrac/README.md

 # Install

 At this time, there are three primary ways to install the library.
 The first is through QIIME2, the second is through `bioconda`, and the third is via `pip`.
-It is also possible to clone the repository and install the C++ API with `sucpp/Makefile` or python bindings with `setup.py`.
+It is also possible to clone the repository and install the python bindings with `setup.py`.

-Compilation has been performed on both LLVM 9.0.0 (OS X >= 10.12) or GCC 4.9.2 (Centos >= 6) and HDF5 >= 1.8.17.
-Python installation requires Python >= 3.5, NumPy >= 1.12.1, scikit-bio >= 0.5.1, and Cython >= 0.28.3.
+Compilation has been performed on both clang 16.0 (OS X) or gcc 12.2 (Ubuntu) and HDF5 >= 1.8.17.
+Python installation requires Python >= 3.8, NumPy >= 1.12.1, scikit-bio >= 0.5.8, and Cython >= 0.28.3.

 Installation time should be a few minutes at most.